 For Such a Time as This

-Mordecai reminds HER that she too is a Jew and she is also a target of this decree.
+Mordecai sends word to remind HER that she too is a Jew and she is also a target of this decree.
 The palace and her position offered her no protection.
 The king could not defy his own decree if it was discovered that Esther was a Jew regardless of being queen.

-Mordecai also informs her that God may in essence send help to the Jews but not to her or her family legacy if she fails to take action.
+Mordecai also sends her word that God may in essence send help to the Jews but not to her or her family legacy if she fails to take action.

 He reminds her that God may have placed her in the role she is in for such a time as this!

-For such a time as this!
-Do we look at where God has us placed, at our trials and difficulties and wonder if He is using us for such a time as this as He did with Esther?
+For such a time as this?
+For such a time as right now?
+Do we look at where God has us placed at this very moment, at our trials and difficulties, and wonder if He is using us for such a time as this as He did with Esther in the Bible?
 Oh to have that faith in all we go through!

 So Queen Esther chooses to go to the king.
 She tells Mordecai to go to all the Jews in Shushan and have them fast for her, as she would also be doing, and if she dies going in to the king then she dies.